Suriya: Career struggles and sporadic success (2014–2019)

-2020–present: Career resurgence
+Career resurgence and critical acclaim (2020–present)

-His next film, the biographical drama Soorarai Pottru, was based on the life of Air Deccan founder Captain G. R. Gopinath.
+Suriya's career saw a resurgence with the biographical drama Soorarai Pottru, based on the life of Air Deccan founder Captain G. R. Gopinath.
 It was directed by Sudha Kongara, produced by Suriya's 2D Entertainment and co-produced by Guneet Monga under Sikhya Entertainment.
-He sang "Maara Theme" and its Telugu version "Maha Theme" for the film, which was released directly on Amazon Prime Video on 12 November 2020.
+He played Maara opposite Aparna Balamurali.
+He sang "Maara Theme" and its Telugu version "Maha Theme" for the film, which was released directly on Amazon Prime Video in November 2020.
 The film received widespread critical acclaim and won Suriya his first National Film Award for Best Actor, in addition to his third Filmfare Award for Best Actor – Tamil.
 The film became the most-watched regional language film in the history of Amazon Prime in India.

-His next work Navarasa, a Netflix anthology series produced by Mani Ratnam, was released on 6 August 2021.
+Writing for Hindustan Times, Haricharan Pudipeddi stated, "The story of Maara is made to look even more inspiring because of Suriya, who is phenomenal and holds the show together."
+His next work that year was Navarasa, a Netflix anthology series produced by Mani Ratnam.
+It was released in August 2021.
 He acted in the 9th episode titled Guitar Kambi Mele Nindru, directed by Gautham Vasudev Menon.
 The artists, technicians and directors of the series contributed towards the film without remuneration, with only the costs of production being associated.
 The profits earned from the project were donated to the members of the Film Employees Federation of South India (FEFSI), who were affected by the COVID-19 pandemic.